jsakaluk/dySEM/README.md

 ## Installation

-You can install the released version of dynamic from [CRAN](https://cran.r-project.org) with:
+You can install the released version of dySEM from [CRAN](https://cran.r-project.org) with:

 ``` r